xcv58/selection-menu/README.md

 ## Upcoming features

-* automatically position menu to preserve width if created near the right border of the container, and not go off screen if the selection is made near the very top
+* Automatically align right the menu if created near the right border of the container
+* Keep menu on-screen if the selection is made near the very top

 ## License and copyright